Estimated reading time: 4 minutes

-The BLS predicts a 15% growth in the HVAC field within the next eight years.
+As of August 2018, the BLS predicts a 15% growth in the HVAC field within the next eight years.
 That’s much faster than many fields are growing.

 Is Getting Into the HVAC Field a Good Idea?

-HVAC compensation varies widely by location, it’s a good idea to look for any sites specific to your field for salary data.
+HVAC compensation varies widely by location; it’s a good idea to look for any sites specific to your field for salary data.
 These sites may have info on industry average wages.

 The HVAC field is one of innovation, which means a constant demand for new workers.